LogtalkDotOrg/talespin-annie/README.md

 This is my version of the project for the Introduction to SWI-Prolog class.

 Anne Ogborn
+Logtalk port by Paulo Moura

 ## Install

-Just have a recent (tested on 7.7.18) SWI-Prolog install
+Just have a recent (tested on 7.7.18) SWI-Prolog install + Logtalk install

 clone this repo

 ## Run

    cd talespin/
-   swipl run.pl
+   swilgt run.pl
    ?- print_story.

 ## License